 Here's a sneak peak of the beginning of the talk...

-It's hard to believe it's been seven years since Shark Tank aired my pitch.
+It's hard to believe it's been eight years since Shark Tank aired my pitch.
 I can say without a doubt that A LOT has happened since my time in the tank.

 I wrote about the initial "after the tank" back in 2011 and then again in 2014.
 And I speak about it as I travel the country talking about my entreprenuerial journey and lessons I've learned about trusting my own intuition and never giving up.
 I'm forever grateful for my time in the Tank so I thought I'd give you the nutshell version "where are they now—Mod Mom.”